Environmental Impact Assessment (EIA)

 Last update

-- the environmental effects of a project on public health, fauna and flora, soil, water, air, climate, landscape, cultural heritage as well as;
+- the project's main impacts on public health, fauna and flora, soil, water, air, climate, landscape, and cultural heritage; and

-- the examination of the information presented in the assessment report by the competent authority;
+- the information provided in the assessment report be reviewed by the competent authority;

-- the drafting of a reasoned conclusion by the competent authority.
+- reasoned conclusions be issued by the competent authorities.

 Who is concerned